-Congratulations to the finalists, highly commended students as well as all students who entered the competition and teachers and family who supported them!
+Congratulations to the 2018 Winners, Finalists, Highly Commended students as well as all students who entered the competition and teachers and family who supported them!

 The SLEEK GEEKS are two of Australia's best loved science broadcasters.
 Dr Karl Kruszelnicki and Adam Spencer mix science with humour as they set out to answer some of the perplexing scientific mysteries we encounter on a daily basis.

 The University of Sydney Sleek Geeks Science Eureka Prize is offered to primary and high school students nationally.
 If you have a passion for science and for communicating ideas, then enter this competition by telling a scientific story via a short video piece.
 We’re looking for the next generation of Dr Karls and Adam Spencers!

 The idea is to communicate a scientific concept(s) in a way that is accessible and entertaining to the public while painlessly increasing their science knowledge or, as the Sleek Geeks like to say, “learn without noticing”.

 Recognised by teachers for its relevance to the primary and high school curriculum, the competition has become a staple activity in the classrooms of many schools across Australia.
 Every year the judges are overwhelmed by the creativity and quality of entries, and the Faculty of Science congratulates all students who participate in the competition.

 Prize money is divided equally between the winning students and their school.
 Book vouchers are shared equally by members of the winning team.